alonitac/DevOpsMay22/exercises/python_ex1.md

 Under `app.py` you are given a class called `Bot`.
 This class implements a simple telegram bot, as follows.

 The constructor `__init__` gets `token` arg which is the bot token you have just received from Telegram.
 Inside the constructor, a `TeleBot` object is created.
 This object is an interface to Telegram API, it allows you to conveniently receive and send messages to/from Telegram.
-The function `self._bot_internal_handler` is register as an internal message handler.
-This function is getting called whenever a new message will be sent to the bot via Telegram app.
+The function `self._bot_internal_handler` is registered as an internal message handler. **This function is getting called whenever a new message will be sent to the bot via Telegram app.**

 The default behaviour of Bot class is to “echo” the incoming messages.
 Run the program and send a message to the bot via Telegram app, observe the response and get an idea of how `_bot_internal_handler` and `handle_message` are functioning (it's recommended to run in debug mode with breakpoints).